-While upright and wearing the sling, bring shoulder blades up as you shrug, down as you depress the shoulder, together toward the spine, and apart.
+Scapular exercises begin after 6 weeks and are performed out of the sling with the arm at the side.
+Bring shoulder blades up as you shrug, down as you depress the shoulder, together toward the spine, and apart.
 Practice upright posture.